 Alongside individual learning modules, we offer a more formal education pathway that provides practitioners with structured training to gain ACNEM Fellowship.
 Fellowship is the highest level of education recognizing extensive training, knowledge and skill in Nutritional and Environmental Medicine.
 Learn more about Fellowship

-ACNEM is an accredited RACGP QI & CPD training provider for the 2017 - 2019 Triennium with 40 'Category 1' points allocated to most training programs.
+ACNEM is a CPD education provider under the RACGP CPD Program with CPD points allocated to most training programs.
 ACRRM, RNZCGP and CPD/CME points from other professional organisations may also be available.